foxx/foxx.github.io/_posts/2015-01-07-docker-hype.markdown

 If your development workflow is sane, then you will already understand that Docker is unnecessary.
 All of the features which it claims to be helpful are either useless or poorly implemented, and it's primary benefits can be easily achieved using namespaces directly.
 Docker would have been a cute idea 8 years ago, but it's pretty much useless today.

-[edit]: Although most of the problems mentioned are self explanatory, this post makes no effort to explain how Docker could do it better.
-There are many alternative solutions to Docker, each with their own pros/cons, and I'll be explaining these in detail on a follow up post.
+[edit]: On the surface, Docker has a lot going for it.
+It's ecosystem is encouraging developers towards a mindset of [immutable deployments][58], and starting new projects can be done quickly and [easily][59], something which many people find useful.
+However it's important to note that this article focuses on the daily, long term usage of Docker, both locally and in production.Although most of the problems mentioned are self explanatory, this post makes no effort to explain how Docker could do it better.
+There are many alternative solutions to Docker, each with their own pros/cons, and I'll be explaining these in detail on a follow up post. <del>If you expect anything positive from Docker, or its maintainers, then you're shit outta luck.</del>

+There is also a sub discussion by [a-ko][68] which has some very insightful comments.

 * Credits to [CYPHERDEN][56] for the cover image, taken from [PewDiePie][57]